jwandekoken/nodejs_pure-nodejs-api/README.md

-NodeJS API made from stratch, without any dependencies, without NPM
+NodeJS API made from stratch, with a template system, without any third party dependence